azamaulanaaa/botkaca/README.md

 * Able to leech larger than 2GB (telegram max upload at once)
 * Split as video (.mp4, .mkv, .avi, .webm, .wmv, .mov)
 * Upload files as media or as document
+* Upload files as a single zip file
 * Custom thumbnail
 * Default torrent tracker (_untested_)
 * Customizeable language (default as englsih)